 Your body is peppered in moles and you’re scared of melanoma or just hate the look, so just how many of your moles can be removed at the same time by a dermatologist?

-“This depends on so many factors, including your patience!” says Estee Williams, MD, board-certified medical, cosmetic and surgical dermatologist who treats adult and pediatric patients.
-She is assistant clinical professor in dermatology at Mount Sinai Medical Center.
+“This depends on so many factors, including your patience!” says Estee Williams, MD, a board certified medical, cosmetic and surgical dermatologist and assistant clinical professor in dermatology at Mount Sinai Medical Center.

 Dr. Williams explains, “Theoretically, all your moles could be removed at once (bad idea), but there’s a number of things to consider.”